gruntwork-io/docs/docs/2.0/reference/accountfactory/configurations.md

 <HclListItem name="infra-modules-release-version" requirement="required" type="string">
 <HclListItemDescription>
-Version of the infrastructure-modules modules used in templates
+Version of the infrastructure-catalog (previously referred to as infrastructure-modules) modules used in templates
 </HclListItemDescription>
 <HclListItemExample>